- How do earthships perform in the NZ climate?

 Brian Gubb obtained a building consent in 2004 from Waikato District Council to build a earthship inspired tyre building in Ngaruwahia.
 The information on the Councils property file is public information and can be accessed here.
 Since consent was granted for the Gubb earthship, the level of information required for building consent applications has increased tremendously and also the building code has changed with regard to owner building and got a lot stricter in terms of water tightness and other areas of building performance.
 Liability now for professionals in the building industry has also increased by a huge amount with changes introduced to the building act and the building code.

 Councils that people have spoken to regarding building permits to build earthships in NZ are generally quite positive when you talk to them in concept terms, however what they actually require in terms of paperwork before they say yay or nay is another thing.
-One thing for sure is that the earthship plans that you can buy from Earthship Biotecture are nowhere near the level of detail that is neeed for a building consent application in NZ.
-NZ liscenced architects and engineers need to sign off on plans and involving these professionals is not a cheap process, however that’s not to say it can’t be done.
-A legal Earthship building is completely possible in New Zealand today however the correct processes need to be followed .
-Until a building permit for an earthship is actually lodged we won’t really know the answer to this question in the current context.
+One thing for sure is that the earthship plans that you can buy from Earthship Biotecture are nowhere near the level of detail that is needed for a building consent application in NZ.
+NZ licensed architects and engineers need to sign off on plans and involving these professionals is not a cheap process, however that’s not to say it can’t be done.
+Gus and Sarah Anning have proved that a consented Earthship building is completely possible in New Zealand today.
+Best to direct any further questions to them personally about how the building consent process for Earthship Te Timatanga went for them.

 5. How much do earthships cost to build in NZ?